MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/data-collection-rule-overview.md

 | [Data Collector API](../logs/data-collector-api.md) | [Logs ingestion API](../logs/logs-ingestion-api-overview.md) | The Logs ingestion API is used to send data to a Log Analytics workspace from any REST client.
 It replaces the Data Collector API which was less secure and less functional.  |

 ## Azure Monitor pipeline
 Data collection using the Azure Monitor pipeline is shown in the diagram below.
-The Cloud pipeline is a component of Azure Monitor that's automatically available in your Azure subscription.
+The cloud pipeline is one component of the Azure Monitor pipeline (see [Edge pipeline below](#edge-pipeline)) that's automatically available in your Azure subscription.
 It requires no configuration, and doesn't appear in the Azure portal.
-It represents the processing path for data that's sent to Azure Monitor.
+It represents a common processing path for data that's sent to Azure Monitor.

 :::image type="content" source="../media/monitoring-patterns/azure-monitor-pipeline-simple.svg" lightbox="../media/monitoring-patterns/azure-monitor-pipeline-simple.svg" alt-text="Diagram that shows the data flow for Azure Monitor pipeline." border="false":::